 One of the Sapuen Low GTX's many aces is its ability to remain watertight in light-to-moderate rain showers.
 "They live up to their waterproof reputation" is, by far, the best remark out there that describes the shoe's incredible water protection.

-Sapuen Low GTX: A
+Sapuen Low GTX: A could-be-lighter hiker

 Among the Sapuen Low GTX's criticisms is one that revolves around weight.
-It has the "potential to be a great hiking shoe" but sadly it's "heavier than expected," says an
+It has the "potential to be a great hiking shoe" but sadly it's "heavier than expected," says an adventurer.

 On the more objective side of things, the featured hiker is 480 g per kick (men's version), making it 100 g heavier than the average weight of hiking shoes.

-There are those who appreciate the Sapuen Low GTX greatly on the durability front, believing
+There are those who appreciate the Sapuen Low GTX greatly on the durability front, believing that the shoe will last and give them years of hiking goodness before giving up the ghost.
+One of them even says "these shoes are bombproof!"

 It has been reported that the Mammut Sapuen Low GTX, despite being a low-cut hiking shoe, provides more than enough support around the collar.